Hydraulic Fracturing Course

 11-05 - Clay Control Agents

-Chapter 12 - Fracturing Techniques, Tools & Diagnostics
+Chapter 12 - Fracture Diagnostic Techniques and Tools

 Chapter 13 - Perforating and Perforation Strategies